-The 2-week course has been created for teachers interested in learning how to build a basic app of their own, whilst also gaining an introduction to coding and robotics with an Arduino.
+The 2-week course has been created for teachers interested in learning how to build a basic app of their own, whilst alsobeing introduced to coding and robotics with an Arduino.

-As teachers pass on their knowledge to their students, they will acquire the basic tools to move from a standard passive use of app software to the designing of it, learning the elements and fundamental logic of software creation, and becoming active developers!
+As teachers pass on their knowledge to their students, they will acquire the basic tools to move from a standard, passive use of an app software to designing it, learning the elements and fundamental logic of software creation, and becoming active developers!

 The course will help the participants to:

 - Understand the benefits of using ICTs at school to engage students throughout their learning process;

 - Acquire specific modular visual programming skills delivered through content units;

 - Be aware of the possible problems that an App could solve, and how to apply it in an educational setting, integrating the use of Apps in your lessons;

 - Learn how to use MIT App Inventor platform at a proficiency level, discovering its possibilities and future application;

 - Acquire a proficiency level to design different type of Apps from a simple to a more complex level, using the tools offered by MIT App Inventor;

 - Understand the basic concepts of C++ language;